mattermost/mattermost-developer-documentation/site/content/internal/qa/testing_k8s.md

 mm-k8s-mysql-mysqlha-1                                   2/2       Running   0          3d
 ```

-7. To access the Mattermost server get one of the two `mm-k8s-mysql-mattermost-app` pods.
-In the example above you can pick the `mm-k8s-mysql-mattermost-app-7b565d9d85-glg2k`.
-Then run the following command:
+7. To access the Mattermost server, find one of the two running `mm-k8s-mysql-mattermost-app` pods.
+In the example above you can pick the `mm-k8s-mysql-mattermost-app-7b565d9d85-glg2k` pod and run the following command:

 ```Bash
 $ kubectl exec -it mm-k8s-mysql-mattermost-app-7b565d9d85-glg2k --namespace ci-k8s-mysql -- /bin/bash
 ```